Easily map a network drive on Mac: Expert tips

 Delete accidental duplicates

-It’s very easy to end up with a ton of duplicate files on your network drive where it’s likely you’ll be less concerned about making the most of your storage as you might be with a built in hard drive.
+It’s easy to end up with lots of duplicate files on a network drive, especially since you might not be as mindful of storage space as you would be on your Mac’s built-in hard drive.

 Gemini is a great tool for digging out any duplicate content on your drives, so you can ditch everything you no longer need while hanging onto backup documents, photos, etc.

-- Open the app and hit the giant + or drag your folder of choice into the window.
+- Open the app and click the big + button, or drag your folder of choice into the window.

 - Choose from recommended locations or select a custom folder.

-- Push the green Scan for Duplicates button to get started.
+- Click the green Scan for Duplicates button to start scanning.

 - Delete duplicate files manually or use Smart Cleanup to automate the process.